Data stream clustering: Definition

 The problem of data stream clustering is defined as:

 Input: a sequence of n points in metric space and an integer k.

 Output: k centers in the set of the n points so as to minimize the sum of distances from data points to their closest cluster centers.

 This is the streaming version of the k-median problem.

 Algorithms

 STREAM

 STREAM is an algorithm for clustering data streams described by Guha, Mishra, Motwani and O'Callaghan which achieves a constant factor approximation for the k-Median problem in a single pass and using small space.

 STREAM can solve the k-Median problem on a data stream in a single pass, with time O(n^{1+e}) and space θ(n^{ε}) up to a factor 2^{O(1/e)}, where n the number of points and $e<1/2$.

 To understand STREAM, the first step is to show that clustering can take place in small space (not caring about the number of passes).
-Small-Space is a divide-and-conquer algorithm that divides the data, S, into $\ell$ pieces, clusters each one of them (using k-means) and then clusters the centers obtained.
+Small-Space is a divide-and-conquer algorithm that divides the data, S, into pieces, clusters each one of them (using k-means) and then clusters the centers obtained.